 Since a regular urine drainage bag is larger than a leg bag, the leg bag will require drainage more often.

 Empty the leg bag into a container or toilet when it is half full or a minimum of two times daily.
 Make sure that you understand how to open the spigot to empty the urine since different makes of leg bags use different draining systems.
 Once drainage is complete, close the cap and wash your hands.
-Take note and record the amount of urine drained if you have been advised to do so by your healthcare professional.
+Take note and record the amount of urine drained if it is a recommendation from the healthcare professional.
 Also, a good tip would be to alternate legs to wear the leg bag, preferably after a shower.

 How to clean the Leg Bag